Diffusion of Community Fact-Checked Misinformation on Twitter: Data

 \subsection{Data Collection}

 We downloaded \emph{all} Birdwatch notes between the introduction of the feature on January 23, 2021, and the end of February 2022 from the Birdwatch website, \ie, for an observation period of more than one year.
-The dataset contains a total number of \num{20158} Birdwatch notes (\ie, community-created fact-checks) from \num{3253} different contributors.
+The dataset contains a total number of \num{20218} Birdwatch notes (\ie, community-created fact-checks) from \num{3257} different contributors.
 We used the Twitter historical API to map the \textit{tweetID} referenced in each Birdwatch note to the source tweet.
 This approach allowed us to collect the following information about each source tweet and the account of its authors: (i) the number of retweets, (ii) the number of followers, (iii) the number of followees, (iv) the account age, and (v) whether the user has been verified by Twitter.

 Notably, multiple Birdwatch users can write Birdwatch notes for the same tweet.
 Therefore, the data sometimes includes multiple fact-checks for the same post.
-The average number of Birdwatch notes per tweet is 1.33.
+The average number of Birdwatch notes per tweet is 1.33, with few tweets having many notes and most tweets having few.
+Only 18.79\% of the fact-checked tweets received more than one Birdwatch note.
 To avoid distortions due to multiple fact-checked tweets, we focus our analysis on the temporally first fact-check after the tweet has been posted.
-This filtering step resulted in a dataset consisting of \num{15209} unique fact-checks (for \num{15209} unique tweets).
-As part of our robustness checks, we also tested alternative approaches for handling multiple fact-checks (\eg, majority vote).
+This filtering step resulted in a dataset consisting of \num{15256} unique fact-checks (for \num{15256} unique tweets).
+As part of our robustness checks, we also tested alternative approaches for handling multiple fact-checks (\eg, using Birdwatch's rating system, majority vote).
 Here we obtained qualitatively identical results.